 And, to finish on a high, we learned this month that Aurora Planning has been shortlisted for Small Planning Consultancy of the Year at the RTPI Awards for Planning Excellence 2021.
 Having been running for over 40 years, these awards celebrate exceptional examples of planning and the contribution planners make to society, and we are delighted to have made the shortlist.
 The winners will be announced during a virtual ceremony on Thursday 29 April, which we are very much looking forward to!

 Meantime, if we can help with any aspect of the planning process, please visit our website or email us at email@example.com.
-Or, if you would like to see our other blogs or sign up for email updates, please click here.
+If you would like to keep up to date with our blogs and bulletins, sign up using the form below.

 Thanks for reading!